Ethnic Studies

 See individual course descriptions below for American Indian Studies (AIS), Chicano and Latino Studies (CHLS), Africana Studies (AFRS) and Asian and Asian American Studies (ASAM).

 Note: Students must take an intro “119 level” course before taking our advanced “121 and 101 level” courses.
+The Fall 2024 semester will only have 119 – Introduction to Racial and Ethnic Studies offered at all districts.

 • 119 - Introduction to Racial and Ethnic Studies: This course is a survey of race and ethnic relations in the U.S. with focus on four racialized groups: American Indians, African Americans, Asian Americans, and Chicanas/os/xs and Latinas/os/xs.
 Special attention is given to the formation and transformation of each racialized ethnic group and their particular and collective roles in the shaping and development of the United States.